We interviewed Timo Kuilder, illustrator of the "Everyday Life" collection

 Pre-sale access >> "Everyday Life" by Minimalism x Timo Kuilder

-I'm not sure when I started getting interested in illustrations specifically, but I've always been drawn to art, album covers and graphic design.
-I remember when I met my friends and we started to draw our own video games on paper.
-At that time "Commander Keen" triumphed among young people.
+I'm not sure when I first became interested in illustrations specifically, but I've always been drawn to art, album covers, and graphic design.
+I remember hanging out with my friends and we'd start drawing our own video games on paper.
+At the time, Commander Keen was a hit with young people.

 - Tell us about your influences.
 Where do you look for inspiration?